Artificial Intelligence and the Economist: Risks, Opportunities, and How to Prepare (Updated May 2026)

 What is AI and how does it work?

-It's important to understand that AI is not magic or some sentient being – it's simply advanced software.
+It's important to understand that AI is not magic or some conscious being – it's simply advanced software.
 It works thanks to mathematical algorithms and computing power, which enable it to find correlations in data and offer solutions.
-In fact, AI has already become part of our daily lives: from the apps on our phones to the automatic recommendations on websites.
+In fact, AI has already become part of our daily lives: from the apps on our phones to automatic recommendations on websites.

 Why does AI matter to economists?